UK Native Plant Garden | British Wildflower & Wildlife Gardens

 • Total

-Complete native garden with pond, meadow and hedgerow
+Complete native garden with pond, meadow, and hedgerow — Midlands baseline; costs vary by region based on stone availability

 Large Garden